Yuan-Meng/personal_website/content/posts/causality.md

 ~~Facebook~~ Meta famously did a country test before [shipping "Reactions"](https://developers.facebook.com/videos/f8-2017/how-we-shipped-reactions/).
 It used to be the case that users could only like a post but not express other emotions such as anger or sadness.
 If someone posted about a loved one passing away, it seemed inappropriate to like it, yet many might not want to leave a comment (e.g., too effortful, not close enough).
 Meta data scientists hypothesized that, if a wider range of reactions were allowed, people would be more willing to engage with posts.
 They could run a regular A/B test, randomly assigning users to having or not having reactions.
 However, if users in different variants are in the same friend circle, you risk creating bad user experiences: Say a treatment user reacted to a post by a control user, the latter would not be able to see it and engage back.

-To alleviate this worry, Meta tested Reactions in different countries, assuming users didn't interact folks from other countries.
+To alleviate this worry, Meta tested Reactions in different countries, assuming users didn't interact with folks from other countries.
 In this example, country A (green) had reactions while country B (red) didn't.
 The $y-$axis tracks the number of posts reacted (including likes) to per user, which Meta aimed to drive up.

 {{< figure src="https://www.dropbox.com/s/s9x78epex3zw1lk/reactions.png?raw=1" width="500" caption="The # of posts reacted to per user before and after launching Reactions">}}